Nuru Kenya Celebrates Challenges at Humentum Africa

 Nuru Kenya Managing Director Pauline Wambeti, alongside Nuru Social Enterprises Managing Director Tom Kibet and Nuru Kenya Cooperative and Market Linkage Program Manager Fatuma A. Nyanjong, shared an overview of programming efforts in rural livelihoods, financial inclusion, and preventative healthcare, focusing on the importance of pivoting when new challenges arise.

-Nuru Kenya operates through three main structures: 1) cooperatives that provide a conducive environment for farmers to come together and market their produce as a group, allowing for better bargaining power; 2) Nuru Social Enterprises, which purchases raw milk for processing into yogurt and markets in six counties through Western Kenya, ensuring smallholder farmer can get premium price for milk; 3) TVET (Technical and Vocational Education and Training) program: leadership and capacity building opportunities that foster better governance and include basic business and financial planning for farmers and students across the country at a subsidized rate.
+Nuru Kenya operates through three main structures: 1) cooperatives that provide a conducive environment for farmers to come together and market their produce as a group, allowing for better bargaining power; 2) Nuru Social Enterprises, which purchases raw milk for processing into yogurt and markets in six counties through Western Kenya, ensuring smallholder farmer can get a premium price for milk; 3) TVET (Technical and Vocational Education and Training) program: leadership and capacity building opportunities that foster better governance and include basic business and financial planning for farmers and students across the country at a subsidized rate.

 But, it’s impossible to talk about the development of Nuru Kenya without unpacking the challenges because those experiences proved necessary in making the organization what it is today.
 Throughout its history, Nuru Kenya has worked with local smallholder farmers to address the extensive challenges they face–providing opportunities for both the farmers and the organization to learn and develop.